 WHAT KIND OF OPPORTUNITIES/PROJECTS ARE YOU LOOKING FOR?

 I am looking for opportunities that allow me to help brands develop and strengthen their identity.
 I am an Art Director and my strengths are brand identity and strategy.
 I am also living my best life when I am styling and directing photo shoots for my clients.
 I love working with companies (big or small) that I believe in, but also have a great culture where the whole team believes in the brand as well.

 My ideal job would involve making a difference / empowering women / involving health + wellness.
 Ideally I would have the freedom for a healthy work/life balance.

 WHAT IS YOUR HOURLY RATE, RETAINER, OR SALARY RANGE?

-I prefer to take on freelance work on a $1k+/month retainer.
+I typically price out projects based on an hourly rate of $75-$100 / hour.
+I also prefer to take on freelance work on a $1k+/month retainer.
 The benefit of having me on retainer is it allows for me to act as an extension of the team, plus I’m available around the clock for random things like copywriting, cute hashtags, email subject lines, you name it.

 HOW SHOULD SOMEONE APPROACH YOU ABOUT WORKING TOGETHER?

 Best way to reach me is via email! firstname.lastname@example.org